iteles/blw-baby/cloth-diapers/cloth-diapers-basics.md

 + What causes leaks

 ## Types of Cloth Diapers
+This is a very handy overview from https://www.thinking-about-cloth-diapers.com/:
 ![image](https://user-images.githubusercontent.com/4185328/169092681-4b44aaef-1127-4937-b906-1b2ddc864821.png)

-I don't want to go into all the different types of cloth diaper just yet as there are actually a lot of decent resources online already on this, such as https://www.thenappygurus.com/types-of-cloth-nappies.html
+We won't go into all the different types of cloth diaper just yet as there are actually a lot of decent resources online already on this, such as https://www.thenappygurus.com/types-of-cloth-nappies.html